 Albeit having a looser connection with charm fragmentation and hadronisation than the near-side, the away-side region could retain information on the fragmentation of the recoil parton and provide additional constraints for the interpretation of the charm shower in the near-side.
 The away-side peak yields, shown in Fig.~\ref{fig:results:ASvsD}, are characterised by larger statistical and systematic uncertainties compared to the near-side yields.
 In correlations of $\Lc$ baryons with charged particles, larger values of the away-side yields with respect to those of D mesons are generally obtained for the kinematic intervals studied.
 Similarly to the near-side case, the largest difference is observed for $3<\ptL<5$ GeV/$c$.
-The increased production of low-transverse momentum associated particles collimated with the direction of the trigger baryon and in the opposite azimuthal direction could be understood with a possible softer fragmentation of the charm quark when it hadronises in a $\lc$ baryon rather than in a D meson, as hinted by the measurement of the longitudinal momentum fraction of $\Lc$ reconstructed in jets~\cite{ALICE:2023jgm}.
-This would result in more phase space being available for the production of other charged particles in the near-side region.
-A larger initial charm-quark energy generally implies a larger $Q^2$ of the hard-parton scattering.
-Thus, in this scenario also the away-side peak would be characterised by an average increase of the yield, as also observed from PYTHIA~8 predictions.
+An increased production of low-transverse momentum associated particles, both collimated with the trigger $\Lc$ baryon and in the opposite azimuthal direction, could be explained by a possible softer fragmentation of the charm quark when hadronising into a $\Lc$ baryon rather than a D meson.
+This is supported by measurements of the longitudinal momentum fraction of $\Lc$ baryons reconstructed in jets~\cite{ALICE:2023jgm}.
+More specifically, a softer fragmentation would imply that, on average, the original charm quark retains a smaller fraction of its initial energy, leaving more phase space for the production of additional charged particles in the near-side region.
+Furthermore, a larger initial energy of the charm quark typically corresponds to a larger $Q^2$ of the hard-parton scattering process.
+This, in turn, would on average lead to an increased energy of the other (anti)charm quark produced in the scattering, potentially enhancing particle production on the away-side as well, as also observed from PYTHIA~8 predictions.
 No comparison of the away-side peak widths between $\Lc$-triggered and D-meson-triggered correlation measurements is reported, as the large uncertainties affecting the measurement of this observable prevent drawing significant conclusions.